- Pick a data-platform strategy when you create the tenant — Ntropii-managed Postgres or your own warehouse.

 Once a binding is in place (managed or BYO), you can ask Ntropii to list the schemas it can see:2.
 Set up a runbook git repo

 Runbooks are plain Python files using thentro SDK.
-They live in a git repo that you own.
+They live in a git repo that you own — on your own GitHub organisation, with your own commit history.
 Ntropii does not host your runbook source.

 requirements.txt contract.
-When you run ntro workflow push, the CLI uploads your runbook code and its requirements.txt.
+When you run ntro workflow create --path, the CLI uploads your runbook directory and its requirements.txt.
 Ntropii Tenant creates a fresh virtual environment from those exact pinned versions, then registers the workflow with Temporal.
 Two runbooks pinned to different SDK versions can run side-by-side without conflict.

 CLI configuration